neha-kay/Kiko-plus/_posts/2014-03-03-getting-the-first-date-isnt-the-hardest-part.md

 category: relationships
 ---

-Getting the first date isn't the hardest part; it's finding a reason to continue meeting up that is.
-One off meetups are easy; translating that into a series of n + 1 meetings is hard.
+Getting the first date isn't the hardest part; __it's finding a reason to continue meeting up that is__.

+One off meetups are easy; translating that into a series of n + 1 meetings is tricky at best, and usually avoided.

 ### A Thought Experiment